-Please contact, U.S. Environmental Protection Agency, Water Enforcement & Compliance Assurance Branch, Attention: Information Management Specialist - WC-15J, 77 West Jackson Boulevard, Chicago, Illinois 60604, at (312) 886-0148 if you wish to receive NetDMR training or paper DMR forms.
+Please contact, U.S. Environmental Protection Agency, Water Enforcement & Compliance Assurance Branch, Attention: Information Management Specialist - WC-15J, 77 West Jackson Boulevard, Chicago, Illinois 60604, at (312) 886-0148 if you wish to receive additional NetDMR training.

 2.2.2 The DMRs shall be signed by a facility's Responsible Official or a Delegated Responsible Official (i.e. a person delegated by the Responsible Official).
 The Responsible Official of a facility is defined Part II.D.13: